pniewiejski/knowledge/agile/the-agile-samurai.md

 what the customer wants, and is small enough that it can be planned, **yet descriptive enough to remind us what we are talking about**.

-**User stories have to be meaningfully to business.** For that reason we want to write them in simple, understandable terms.
+**User stories have to be meaningful to business.** For that reason we want to write them in simple, understandable terms.
 Be carefully about using a very technical language.

 **User story should:**